oblac/jodd-site/doc/example/2+view-with-madvoc.md

     ...
 ~~~~~

-Now we are ready for *Madvoc* extensions and customization.
+Now we are ready to extend and customize the *Madvoc*.

 ## Parameters